Bulk-Edge Correspondence for Finite Two-dimensional Ergodic Disordered Systems: Introduction

 In this paper, we rigorously prove the bulk-edge correspondence for finite two-dimensional ergodic disordered systems.
 Specifically, we focus on short-range Hamiltonians with ergodic disordered on-site potentials (Assumptions \ref{asmp_Hamiltonian_deter_part} and \ref{asmp_random_potential}).
 For such Hamitonians, a natural characterization of Anderson localization in a given frequency range is the Aizenman-Molchanov mobility gap (Hypothesis \ref{thm_anderson_localization}), which generalizes the usual spectral gap in the presence of disorder.
-We first prove that, inside such mobility gaps, both the bulk and edge indices are well-defined.
-Here, the bulk index consists of two parts: it is the well-known Hall conductance, which is quantized and recovers the Chern number in the periodic case, plus an additional contribution from the bulk-localized modes as a consequence of the Anderson localization (Proposition \ref{prop_refined_bulk_index}).
-On the other hand, the edge index retains the same physical interpretation as in our prior work, namely an averaged angular momentum of waves on finite samples, which is shown to be well-defined upon taking expectation over randomness.
+We first introduce the bulk and edge indices in such mobility gaps.
+First, the bulk index is taken as the usual Hall conductance, which takes quantized values in the mobility gap and recovers the Chern number in the absence of disorder.
+On the other hand, the edge index is the same as in \cite{qiu2025bec_finite}, which measures the averaged angular momentum of modes in the mobility gap, minus the contribution of bulk-localized modes caused by disorder; see Definition \ref{prop_refined_bulk_index}.
+Hence, the refined edge index measures purely the circulation of edge modes in the finite disordered system.
 Our main result (Theorem \ref{thm_bec_disorder}) proves that, as the sample size tends to infinity, the edge index converges to the bulk index almost surely, thereby establishing the BEC principle for finite disordered systems and extending the periodic result to the disorder regime.
 Moreover, the existence of the Aizenman-Molchanov mobility gap is proved by the geometric decoupling method introduced by Aizenman et al. \cite{aizenman1993localization_elementary_derivation,aizenman1994localization,aizenman1998localization,aizenman2001finite_volime} under a rational assumption on the distribution of the random potential (Theorem \ref{thm_anderson_localization}).
 For completeness, we check all assumptions for the Qi–Wu–Zhang (QWZ) model in Appendix \ref{appendixA}, a prototypical Hamiltonian for (quantum) anomalous Hall physics.
-These results provide a rigorous foundation for the BEC principle for finite disordered systems and support emerging theories of two-dimensional topological alloy-type materials.
+We also check in Appendix \ref{appendixB} that the bulk medium is topologically nontrivial in the presence of weak disorder.
+Our results in this paper provide a rigorous foundation for the BEC principle for finite disordered systems and support emerging theories of two-dimensional topological alloy-type materials.